Strata of discriminantal arrangements: The Gale transform and codimension two strata

-The argument for the following essentially is contained in \cite{Falk} (see also \cite{Perling} and \cite{CLS}) \begin{proposition} Let $\A$ be central generic arrangement of $\Card \A=n$ in $V$, $\dim V=k$, and $l_i$ be the elements in $V^*$ corresponding to the hyperplanes in $\A$.
-The essential part of the discriminantal arrangement consists of hyperplanes in $W$ spanned by collections of $n-k-1$ points of the Gale transform of points $l_i \in V^*$ \end{proposition}
+\begin{proposition} Let $\A$ be a central arrangement of $\Card~\A=n$ in a $k$-dimensional vector space $V$ such that the corresponding arrangement in $\PP^{k-1}$ is in the general position.
+Let $l_i$ be the elements in $V^*$ corresponding to the hyperplanes in $\A$.
+The essential part of the discriminantal arrangement consists of hyperplanes in $W$ spanned by collections of $n-k-1$ vectors of the Gale transform of vectors $l_i \in V^*$. \end{proposition}